-Getting Your First Credit Card: 6 Expectations vs. Reality
+Getting Your First Credit Card: Expectation vs. Reality

 Getting Your First Credit Card Expectations vs. Reality

 In Hollywood movies, characters are often seen using their parent’s credit cards with no consequences.
 These actors swipe their plastic while they shop for designer handbags or even a new car.
-You will never see the scene where the aftermath of their actions occurs.
-These scenes are excluded to deceive you because the expectations of every aspect of a credit card are almost always different than the reality of one.
+What you won’t see is the consequences of their actions.
+These scenes are excluded to deceive you, as the expectations of credit cards are almost always different from the realities.

 1. A credit card will allow me to spend as much money as I want, right?

-Expectation: It seems like most of my peers have credit cards, which gives them the ability to buy whatever they want.
-This makes me want to have more flexibility to buy my favorite products too.
-Applying for my first credit card means I will soon be able to spend however much I want.
+Expectation: A lot of my friends already have credit cards, and it seems like they can buy whatever they want.
+I want that kind of freedom and flexibility too, so I can get my favorite things whenever I feel like it.
+Applying for my first credit card means I will soon be able to buy everything I want.

-Reality: Although spending as if you have no credit limit might seem fun, you will have to pay back the money eventually.
+Reality: Although swiping for all of your purchases may feel fun in the moment, you will have to pay back the money eventually.
 Not all credit card applicants can responsibly handle a large amount of credit at one time.
 Therefore, credit card limits are often determined based on the individual's credit history and information provided during the credit card application process.

 2. Is there only one type of credit card?

-Reality: There are many different types of credit cards.
-For those who have never had a credit card or loan to build their credit history, there may be fewer credit card options available.
+Reality: There are many different kinds of credit cards, including regular or unsecured credit cards, student cards, and more.
+For those who have never been an authorized user for someone else’s credit card, had a card of their own, or took out a loan to build their credit history, there may be fewer credit card options available.
 Common types of credit cards for college students to know about are student credit cards and secured credit cards.

 3. Does a credit card replace my need to budget?

-Expectation: Now that I have applied for and received my first credit card, I won’t have to keep track of my expenses anymore.
-The credit card company will issue me a statement at the end of the month, so I can charge multiple purchases to my card as long as I stay within my credit line.
+Expectation: Now that I have my first credit card, I don’t have to worry about keeping track of what I spend.
+The credit card company will send me a statement at the end of the month, so I can just use my card for whatever I need and review it later.

 Reality: Unlike paying with debit cards or cash, credit expenses can be easily forgotten about until they show up in next month’s credit statement.
-This can lead to a false illusion of how much money you have left to spend each month.
-Creating a new category in your budget titled ‘Credit Card Expenses’ will provide a better representation of the actual amount of money that you have leftover.
+This can lead to a false estimation of how much money you have left to spend each month.
+Creating a new category in your budget titled ‘Credit Card Expenses’ will provide a better representation of the actual amount of money that you have left over.

 Other credit-related expenses, like late fees, can also sneak up on you.
 It is important to look at the criteria of multiple credit cards to determine which will fit the best in your budget.
 Keeping track of all your credit expenses is important when managing your budget and avoiding budgeting mistakes.